 I remixed a clipboard manager

 I got tired of paying a subscription for a clipboard manager, so I went looking for a good-enough one.
-I found ClipHistory by Weiyuan Kong: it's fast, native Swift, encrypted, no telemetry, and small enough to fit on a floppy.
-It's a lovely piece of work.
+I found ClipHistory by Weiyuan Kong: it’s fast, native Swift, encrypted, no telemetry, and small enough that it fits on a floppy.
+It’s really a lovely piece of work.
 The engine, the capture, the AES-256-GCM encryption, the per-app exclusions, all theirs and all untouched.

-But of course, I'm a prissy little designer, so seven things niggled at me me.
+But of course, I’m a prissy little designer, so seven (plus or minus 2) things niggled at me and I couldn’t quite leave it as it was[1].

 So I just sorted out the seven things.

-That's the whole story and it's incredibly uninteresting, but still...
-I didn't bother to build a clipboard manager, because a pretty good one already existed.
-The thing that used to be a blocker was never "I can't write Swift", it was "is it worth a week or two to bend someone else's good work into the exact shape I want".
-Forking meant adopting a maintenance burden I'd resent by month two.
-The friction of personalising has dropped so far that the only scarce input left is that perennially weasellyy word 'taste', or, the skill of knowing precisely what bothers you and being unwilling to live with it.
+That’s the whole story and it’s uninteresting, but still… what I did do was not bother to build another clipboard manager, a pretty good one already existed.
+The thing that used to be a blocker for me was never “I can’t write Swift”, it was “is it worth a week or two to bend someone else’s good work into the exact shape I want”.
+Forking meant adopting a maintenance burden I’d resent by month two.
+The friction of personalising has now dropped so far that the only scarce input left is that perennially weaselly word ‘taste’, or the skill of knowing precisely what bothers you and being unwilling to live with it.

 So my fork has a bottom tray that rises with large preview cards you scan left to right, file support alongside text and images, formatting preserved on paste, and a quieter popup that opens straight into search with no branding header.
 None of it is clever.
 All of it is mine.